-Neck pain is most often caused by repeated or prolonged movements to the neck's muscles, ligaments, tendons, bones, or joints.
+Most neck pain is caused by activities that involve repeated or prolonged movements of the neck.
 Nonsurgical treatment works well on this type of pain.
 Most cases of neck pain caused by activities get better in 4 to 6 weeks.1

 Acute (short-term) neck pain

 Home treatment includes applying heat or ice, taking it easy but staying as active as you can, and using over-the-counter pain relievers.

 For severe pain or muscle spasm, your doctor may prescribe stronger medicines.

 Manual therapy, including massage, mobilization, and manipulation, can help some neck pain.
 See a physical therapist, chiropractor, or osteopathic doctor for this type of care and to learn stretching and strengthening exercises that you can do at home.

 Your doctor may recommend that you wear a cervical collar to support your neck .
 Cervical collars may reduce neck pain, but they should only be used for a day or two.